News

 • Our project 'Responsible scaling of data-driven approaches for enhancing mental health care' received funding under NWO KIC Mission call ‘Realisation, acceleration and upscaling of mission-driven innovation’ this year.
 We will hire one new PhD student (co-supervised with H. Kaya) and collaborate with UMC Utrecht Psychiatry Department to develop responsible (transparent, fair and privacy-aware) machine learning methods to predict treatment response for mental disorders.

 • Needs Map Europe is organizing the Needs Map Data Challenge to provide insights into rising needs and support structures after a large-scale earthquake - such as the February'23 earthquake in Kahramanmaras-Hatay in Turkey.
-A unique dataset is prepared and will be shared with the participants.
-We are soliciting project proposals until the end of April.

 • The Asia–Pacific Migration Data Report 2022 of IOM is now (freely) available.
 I contributed a small piece on the usage of mobile phone data.